 - The cake layers are done when the top springs back after pressing down lightly and an inserted skewer or toothpick comes out clean.

-Sorry, for the blurry picture.
+Sorry, for the blurry picture on the bottom right.
 At this point the chocolate withdrawal must have kicked in.